Exceptionality of exceptional gravitational-wave events

-\prlsec{Exceptional events and measurement errors} Let us denote by $\theta$ a parameter of interest of a GW event (mass, spin, ...).
+Let us denote by $\theta$ a parameter of interest of a GW event (mass, spin, ...).
 This parameter can be understood as a draw from a detected astrophysical population $\theta \sim p(\theta | \mathrm{det}, \{d\})$, where $\{d\}$ denotes data from multiple events, and $\mathrm{det}$ refers to the fact that those events passed a detectability threshold.
 For each event, all we know about the parameters $\theta$ is encapsulated in the posterior distribution $p(\theta|d, \I)$ from which one often extracts summary statistics $\hat{\theta}$ (such as mean, median, maximum a posteriori, etc.).
-Let us define $\Delta \theta = \hat{\theta} - \theta$.
-In general, the summary statistic will be shifted with respect to the true value, i.e. $\Delta \theta\neq 0$
+In general, the summary statistic will be shifted with respect to the true value, i.e. {$\hat{\theta} \neq \theta$}

 Given a collection of $j=1, \dots, \Nobs$ events (i.e. a catalog), an exceptional event, marked with $\star$, is defined as that which extremizes the summary statistic, i.e.

 The crucial realization is that, depending on the typical spread of $p(\theta|\mathrm{det}, \{d\})$ and measurement errors, the ``exceptionality'' of an event may not only stem from the population, but also from the measurement errors.